petersulyok/smfc/README.md

 The script removes the installed `smfc` files and the Python package.

-### 10. Configuration file
+### 10. Configuration
 After successful installation, create/edit your new configuration file.
+Its default location is `/etc/smfc/smfc.conf` (and command line options live in `/etc/default/smfc`).
 If you just upgraded to a new `smfc` version, you can preserve the existing one.

 #### 10.1 Right strategy to create your configuration file
 You have to think over and answer the following questions: